mmamontx/ja2-stracciatella-coop/README.md

 ## Backlog

 - Bugs (by default it is implied that it happens on the side of the client):
+    - The hang on thread suspending in the networking logic.
     - In the battle mode the mercs are centered in the end of their movement.
 This should be prevented for the mercs controlled by other players.
     - When Fatima is given the letter and starts leading to Miguel, her clone can be observed at her original position.
-    - Clients finish the battle independently from the server.
-    - Mercs can't change stance when adjacent to the roof (the climbing is enabled).
+    - Mercs can't change stance when adjacent to roofs (the climbing remains enabled) and some obstacles.
     - When putting more points into aiming it resets back to the server value.
     - On the interrupts all the mercs can do their turns no matter who is eligible.
-    - When the battle is over, but the sector is not yet clear, the client remains in the turn based mode while the host leaves to the realtime.
-    - When the battle is over the top bar doesn't disappear.
     - The rectangle move cursor when it is hovered on the selected merc is shown on top instead of behind the soldier.
     - Some the original squares where mercs occur become unavailable for moving to (for the client).
-    - Fix the bug when client mercs do not arrive in time and become inaccessible.
-    - Fix "burst fatality" crash.
     - Sometimes a just connected client doesn't see himself in the player list until he clicks 'ready'.
     - Still, animation surfaces are not loaded for the client (it doesn't cause any crash).
 - Regular priority: